decred/politeiagui/README.md

 1. Build and run locally.

-    **Mock APIs**

-    To run politeiagui using mock APIs that do not communicate with `politeiawww` (useful for working on UI changes only), run the following command:

-    `yarn && yarn uidev`

     **Against politeiawww**

     To run politeiagui against `politeiawww`, make sure `politeiawww` is running and use the following command:

     `yarn && yarn start`

+    **Mock APIs (WARNING: may be out of date)**

+    To run politeiagui using mock APIs that do not communicate with `politeiawww` (useful for working on UI changes only), run the following command:

+    `yarn && yarn uidev`

 ## Production